MetOffice/lfric_core/documentation/source/how_to_use_it/meshes/mesh_configuration_namelists.rst

 	at z=0, as a result, features are located with only 2-coordinates, ``(x,y)`` in metres.

+  * ``file_prefix``: **'<string>'**
+      File prefix used to construct output filename(s).
+Depending on the logical, :ref:`partition_mesh<partition_mesh>`, the output filename(s) are constructed as:

+      **<file_prefix>.nc**
+        Single file output for non-partitioned mesh topologies.
+Requested meshes are intended to encompass an entire model domain.
+No partition information is included.
+Intended for tasks where partitioning is performed by the application at runtime.

+      **<file_prefix>_<partition_id>_<n_partitions>.nc**
+        Multiple files output for pre-partitioned mesh topologies.
+Each file contains the cells of the requested meshes on a given partition of the model domain.
+Each file contains enough data to allow a simple load operation to populate the applications local mesh objects.

   * ``geometry``: **'<string>'**
       Geometrical shape of the surface domain.
 Valid options: